May 7, 2026

 What Teams Can Do With ClearFeed

-3. Reduce repetitive work with a virtual agent for common questions: Use a GPT-powered virtual agent to handle common FAQs and routine queries, so your team can focus on escalations and higher-impact work.
+3. Reduce repetitive work with a virtual agent for common questions: Use a GPT-powered virtual agent to handle FAQs and routine queries, including answers sourced from Salesforce Knowledge, where configured, so your team can focus on escalations and higher-impact work.
+ClearFeed's Salesforce integration also supports Salesforce Forms in Slack, helping teams create or update structured tickets with the right case fields without forcing every responder to switch tools.

 5. Measure satisfaction and improve the loop: Send CSAT surveys after requests are closed and track trends over time to improve the customer experience with real feedback.